 Technical Overview & Methodology

 This document is a technical reference for the Brutus powder indexing software.
 It explains the main algorithms, search parameters, and methodology, and is intended for users familiar with powder X-ray diffraction.
-As the name of the program suggests it, this is brute force method (force is not necessarily smart).
+As the name suggests, this is a brute-force method — the search is exhaustive rather than heuristic, and is not necessarily fast.

 Core Goal